dadhi/FastExpressionCompiler/README.md

 ## State

-Originally the project was part of [DryIoc], then split for more general adoption.
+Originally the project is part of [DryIoc], then split for more general adoption.

 Some users: [Marten], [Rebus], [ExpressionToCodeLib]